aoloe/cpp-pybind11-playground/scripter-api/README.md

 ## notes

-thinking loud... since thinking silently did not give me a solution yet...

-i'm prototyping an scripter engine for an application wich has documents. i want to be able to pass the current document to the scripting engine, let the script modify the main document and finally let the main c++ code continue its work with the document.

-there are cases, where i will start the scripter engine without any current document existing. and in other cases the scripter engine can open new documents by itself and then (probbably) still be able to reference the current open document

 i'm now looking for a data structure that would allow me to pass my document. if i use "naked" pointers i can get there: